OlieGamerTV/CAFFeinated/README.md

 <b>CAFFeinated</b> (formerly once known as <b>MumboGarage</b>) is a C++ tool made to read the various file formats used by Rare during the Xbox/Xbox 360 era via R1.

 ## Usage
-This tool does somewhat expect that you have a basic understanding of the files you are looking at beforehand.
+This tool does somewhat expect that you have a basic understanding of the files you are looking at beforehand.<br/>
-To open a file, go <b>File -> Open<b/>.
+To open a file with the executable, go <b>File -> Open<b/>, there will be a list of available options to pick from.
 | File Option  | Description |
 | ------------- | ------------- |
 | R1 Bundle File  | This is the most common format found, defined by its magic of "CAFF".<br/>The currently supported versions are V0026, V0031 and V0036.  |